Need to improve your meditation practice?

 If I’m having a particularly stressful day and want to do some mindful breathing to help settle myself, putting a weighted blanket over my chest has been a small miracle.

 The pressure and warmth instantly take my brain from an electric 10 to a manageable 4 or 5.
 It’s the extra support I need to focus enough to allow my breath to do its thing.

 Now you may be thinking, “Okay, but I’m pretty sure that would make me fall asleep.”

 If your body doesn’t need sleep, you’ll stay awake through your session.
 If you drift off, it means you need to the rest.

 Enjoy a luxurious, weighted blanket nap, my friend.

-3. Weighted blankets help alleviate some of my physical symptoms of anxiety.
+3. Weighted blankets help alleviate some of the physical symptoms of anxiety.

 They don’t disappear, but the warm pressure it applies to my body dulls them significantly.
 This allows me to be able to concentrate on the meditation itself and my breath.

 It is the most relieving feeling next to an actual hug from a human you adore.
 Breath, warmth, weight.